Teddington Locks and Weirs

 Teddington Launch Lock repairs

-The Environment Agency is carrying out improvement works to refurbish Teddington Launch Lock that will result in a reliable, operational lock.
+The Environment Agency is carrying out improvement works to refurbish and recondition the Teddington Launch Lock that will result in a reliable, operational lock, for decades to come.

-Please note, the Thames path at Teddington Lock and Ham Street car park will be diverted for short periods of time throughout the works and will be clearly marked on site.
+Please note, the Thames path at Teddington Lock and Ham Street car park will have minor diversions for short periods of time throughout the works and will be clearly marked on site.
+At all other times the Thames Path remains open as usual.
+Diversions will not impact Teddington Footbridge.

 Next Steps